 A thing to notice about Koa.JS is its use of generators.
 These functions can pause and resume, making your code more readable and easy to debug.
 Thanks to this, Koa.JS can help you create powerful and easy-to-maintain applications.
 Moreover, this improves operability and robustness, making middleware writing much more enjoyable.

-For Socket.IO to proper function, both the client and the server must integrate its packages.
+For Socket.IO to function properly, the client and the server must integrate its packages.
 Its multiplexing and reconnection are ideal for products like video conferencing apps.
 In fact, apps like Whatsapp continuously run for live updates.
 These apps also refresh the background process for updates or messages.

 Socket.IO permits sharing data in many forms.
 Further, it's compatible with many languages, such as Swift, Python, .NET, and Java.
 The library offers seamless and bidirectional communication for every platform.
 Its ability to enable bi-directional communication makes it practical to create interactive apps.

-Nodemon restarts your Node.JS application when it detects a change in your code.
+Nodemon restarts your Node.js application when it detects a change in your code.
 Not only is it useful for development.
-Also, it saves you from having to restart your server every time you make a change manually.
+Also, it saves you from having to restart your server every time you change manually.
 According to its website, it’s used on about 3 million projects.
 Moreover, running it on any executable, such as Python or Ruby, is easy.

 This tool is a programmable network edge.
 It enables the tunneling of local traffic to the internet.
 Besides adding connectivity and security, ngrok allows adding SSO, mTLS, and automated certs.
 All this without the need for code changes.
 Its usefulness lies in testing your applications on devices that are not on the same network.
 Furthermore, its scalability helps apps to achieve dynamism and load balancing.

-As you can see, Node.JS has plenty of uses.
+As you can see, Node.js has plenty of uses.
 Also, it has plenty of frameworks available for different specific needs.
-And further, there are plenty of tools and resources, as well as large communities, to help you out.
+And further, there are plenty of tools and resources and large communities to help you.
 We hope we’ve helped you find the right one!